 - Stage One of the plan identifies our goals, objectives and policy and details the associate assets involved

 - Stage Two details the existing condition of the assets and demand aspirations

 - Stage Three identifies performance gaps and whole life cyclic maintenance periods

 The development of the plan further will be carried out in consultation with members, officers and the future highway maintenance service provider, whether appointed through the Private Finance Initiative (PFI) bid or other form of long-term procurement.

 - Stage Four investigates the link between the assets level of service, maintenance regimes and their allocated budgets and risk.
 This stage will identify the optimum level of funding and resources required to maintain the asset at a desired condition/level of service

 - Stage Five details the service delivery required and identifies a forward works programme and undertakes the delivery of the maintenance regime

 - Stage Six monitors and reports the actual performance of the regimes, whether the desired level of service has been achieved and recommends improvement actions where required.
 This will be achieved through the publication of an annual report

 In July 2005 the County Surveyors Society produced a document called Guidance Document for Highway Infrastructure Asset Valuation.
 This details the process involved in the valuation of the highway asset and a baseline value is required to be published in April 2007.

-There are a number of reasons for the council to produce a TAMP.
-These include the Local Transport Plan, Whole Government Accounting, Prudential Code borrowing, Best Value, code of practices for highway maintenance, street lighting, structures and the introduction of rethinking construction.
+There are a number of reasons for us to produce a TAMP.
+These include the Local Transport Plan, Whole of Government Accounts, Prudential Code borrowing, Best Value, code of practices for highway maintenance, street lighting, structures and the introduction of rethinking construction.